northern-information/yggdrasil-docs/collections/_commands/phenomenon-random.md

 examples: ["1 5 random"]
 category: musical
 phenomenon: "?"
-description: Slot a "random" phenomenon.
-This causes playback to jump to a random slot in the track.
 invocations: ["random", "?"]
 ---
+Slot a "random" phenomenon.
+This causes playback to jump to a random slot in the track.